apache/archiva/archiva-modules/archiva-web/archiva-webapp-test/ReadMe.txt

 To remove the Cargo installations and re-download them next run, use:
   - mvn -Pclean-cargo clean

 Internet Explorer and Safari users must disable their popup blockers.
+Using *iexplore as the browser requires running as an Administrator on Windows 7/Vista, or alternatively you can use *iexploreproxy.

 Run Selenium tests in src/test/it with Maven and JUnit
   - mvn clean install -f junit-pom.xml